kmkz/BOSS.github.io/index.md

 ---

-<h3 style="text-align: center; color: #f1f1f1;">At <strong>B.O.S.S</strong>, we are committed to helping you safeguard your digital assets.
-Reach out to us today and take the first step toward securing your business.</h3>
+<p style="text-align: center;">At <strong>B.O.S.S</strong>, we are committed to helping you safeguard your digital assets.
+Reach out to us today and take the first step toward securing your business.</p>